Atlantic flyingfish

 The Atlantic flyingfish (Cheilopogon melanurus) is a flying fish in the family Exocoetidae.
+The flyingfish fauna is made up of 16 total species, 6 of which belong to the genus Cheilopogon, including C. melanurus.
+The Atlantic flyingfish is also in the order Beloniformes and class Actinopterygii.
 It was first described by the French zoologist, Achille Valenciennes in a 22-volume work entitled Histoire naturelle des poissons (Natural History of Fish), which was a collaboration with fellow zoologist Georges Cuvier.